clayton-h/devops-cbhodges/README.md

 ## ChatGPT Sentiment Analysis V1.0

 Released on **Dec 11, 2023**, this project integrates with ChatGPT to perform sentiment analysis on input text.
 The Azure Function sends text to OpenAI's ChatGPT model and retrieves sentiment analysis results.
-The function is tested in the Azure portal environment but has not yet been integrated into a Logic App.
+The function is tested in the Azure portal environment and has been integrated into a Logic App.

 ### Example:
 **Input:**